Drug Trafficking Attorney in Jacksonville, FL

 - Monitoring by a probation officer

-- Not being able to leave the state without the approval of his or her probation officer
+- Not being able to leave the state without the approval of their probation officer

 - Probation lasts generally between 1 to 3 years